stjude/RNAIndel/README.md

 # RNAIndel
 [![PyPI version](https://badge.fury.io/py/rnaindel.png)](https://badge.fury.io/py/rnaindel)

-[RNAIndel](https://doi.org/10.1093/bioinformatics/btz753) calls coding indels from tumor RNA-Seq data and classifies them as somatic, germline, and artifactual.
+[RNAIndel](https://doi.org/10.1093/bioinformatics/btz753) calls small coding indels from tumor RNA-Seq data and classifies them as somatic, germline, and artifactual.
 You can also use RNAIndel as a postprocessor to classify indels called by your own caller.